LenaTevar/LNU-Kurser/README.md

 * [2DV513](https://github.com/LenaTevar/LNU-Kurser/tree/master/Kurser/2dv513%20-%20DB)  ✔️ ❤️Database Theory
 # Open to Pull Requests
 Did  you use this repo to study?
 Then add some extra files of your own!
 Keep this repo updated!
+- Fork this repo
+- Clone to you pc
+- Add changes
+- Commit and push
+- Pull Request

 # Information about General program
 You don't need to follow designed programs to get your diploma.
 Talk with a student counsellor to get more information, but in general.
 In order to get the general CS diploma you need: